 All restaurants, pubs and bars operating dine-in facilities in England will be restricted to table service only, from this Thursday (September 24).
 The new rule comes as part of a raft of new coronavirus restrictions for the country.
 And the rules could last throughout the winter, for up to six months.

 Announcing the new restrictions, Prime Minister Boris Johnson said the UK has reached ‘a perilous turning point’ in the battle against coronavirus.
 He said similar steps would be taken across the other parts of the UK - Scotland, Wales and Northern Ireland.
 Hospitality venues in the UK will also be forced to close early, at 10pm.

 The new UK measures come as a fresh blow to restaurants and bars there, while also bringing renewed focus to alternative solutions.
-Digital table ordering could clearly play a particularly important role in this.
+QR Code Order & Pay could clearly play a particularly important role in this.

 Restrictions in place around the world